biratrai/fullstack-project2/README.md

 	1. Copy paste the folder to the fullstack/vagrant directory
 	2. Using the terminal, change directory to fullstack/vagrant (cd fullstack/vagrant), then type vagrant up to launch your virtual machine.

 	Note: If you haven't installed vagrant follow this [link](https://www.udacity.com/wiki/ud197/install-vagrant) on how to install vagrant.

 	3. Once it is up and running, type vagrant ssh to log into it.
-This will log your terminal in to the virtual machine, and you'll get a Linux shell prompt
+This will log your terminal in to the virtual machine, and you'll get a Linux shell prompt.
+	4. Create database 'tournament.db'.
+To successfully create the database type psql tournament at the terminal.
+After that you'll be prompted into the psql prompt.
+To insert the two tables (PLAYERS and SCORES) copy the schema from the tournament.sql file and run the two query which will create players and scores table.
+To check for the list of tables within the database type \dt at the termimal, which will show players and scores table listed.
+And to quit from the terminal type \q or Control-D (^D).
-    4. Then go to the folder fullstack/vagrant/fullstack-project2 and type python tournament_test.py.
+	5. Quit from the psql prompt.
+Go to the folder fullstack/vagrant/fullstack-project2 and type python tournament_test.py.

  You'll get the following successful scenario: